 Books to Read for the First Day of School

 There are many great books to read on the first day of school.
 My favorite Back to School book to read is “How Full is Your Bucket?” by Tom Rath and Mary Reckmeyer.
 It is about how everyone has an invisible bucket.
 When our bucket is full, we feel great!
 We feel sad and awful when our bucket is empty.

-This book discusses how our interactions during the day either adds water to our bucket or empties water from our bucket.
+This book discusses how our interactions during the day either add water to our bucket or empties water from our bucket.
 This book is a great discussion starter on ways we can fill or empty each other’s buckets.

 Need more suggestions for Read Alouds?
 Check out this post.

 Find A Friend Icebreaker Activity for the First Day of School

 Introduce students to their classmates using this Find a Friend icebreaker activity for the first day of school!
 I want my students to walk around, chat, and get to know their new classmates on the first day of school.
 As students walk around the classroom, they ask their classmates questions that are on the sheet.
 The goal is to find a new friend for each box.
 This is perfect for lower grades because there are pictures to help the students that struggle with reading.

 You can grab this Back to School Freebie in the FREE Resource Library.